apiato/apiato/readme.md

 ## Into

-### What is Hello API
+### What is `apiato`

-Hello API is a **starter** providing the common functionalities required to build modern API-Centric Application.
+**apiato** is a starter project, designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric Application.

-It uses the best frameworks, packages, tools and conventions to deliver one of the best PHP API starters.
+apiato uses the best frameworks, tools and conventions in a very creative way to deliver a modern PHP Application.

-`Why!?` Because setting up an API from scratch everytime is time consuming.
+`Why?` Why not! setting up a solid API from scratch is time consuming (and time equal money). apiato gives you the core features of robust API's, so you can focus on your business logic and deliver faster.
-Hello API gives you the core features of robust API's, so you can focus on the business logic of your App instead.
+Skip the retetetive jobs and enjoy the open source.

-### Why API-Centric Apps
+#### Intro to API-Centric Apps

 Today we’re living in a digital era, where almost everything is connected to the Internet.